HcashOrg/hcashwallet/README.md

 //Purchase tickets to participate in PoS process.
 Spendlimit denotes the limit on the amount to spend on ticket, minconf denotes the minimal required confirmation of the transaction(e.g. 1)
 ```

-## Using HcashWallet UI Version
+## Using HcashWallet GUI Version

-HcashWallet UI version is a graphical wallet for HCASH.
-With it, you can send and receive HCASH, purchase tickets for PoS voting, get a history of all your transactions and more.
+HcashWallet GUI version is a graphical wallet for Hcash.
+You can send and receive Hcash, purchase tickets for PoS voting, get history of all your transactions and more by GUI HcashWallet.

-HcashWallet UI version is located here: https://github.com/HcashOrg/hcashwallet/releases.
+HcashWallet GUI version is at: https://github.com/HcashOrg/hcashwallet/releases.
 It could be extracted and used directly.

+HcashWallet GUI version user guide is at: https://github.com/HcashOrg/hcashd/wiki.
+If any suggestion, please post your suggestion at https://github.com/HcashOrg/hcashd/issues or  send email to hypercashcn@gmail.com.
+Thank you very much!

 ## License